 The rules of the tragedy and the comedy were similarly defined.
 In general, they were to observe the three unities, probability in plot and character and propriety in sentiment, expression and other parts.
 In tragedy, the plot was to be borrowed from history, the tragic hero was to be a person of high rank whose ruin must excite pity and fear, the play was to consist of five acts, and not more than four characters were to appear on the stage together.
 Rapin explained tragic pleasure as the agitation of the soul arising from the emotions of pity and fear rather than as catharsis resulting therefrom.
 With this difference only, the rest is all Aristotle either as such or by implication.
 The same, more or less, is true of the rules of the comedy.
-Its plot was to be invented instead of being borrowed from history; its raillery was to be of a refined sort; and it was to have no tragic intermixture anywhere.
+Its plot was to be invented instead of being borrowed from history; its characters were to be of lowly rank, typical of their class in their failings; its raillery was to be of a refined sort; and it was to have no tragic intermixture anywhere.
 Rules were framed for the other 'kinds' too but Aristotle was most pressed into service in these three major kinds.